Dr. Jennifer W. Weller

 Office: Bioinformatics 353

 9201 University City Blvd

 Office telephone: 704-687-7678 (but I will be out of the state)

 Lab: Bioinformatics 343, 345

-I will be taking a leave of absence from Aug 1st, 2015 - July 31st, 2016.
+I will be serving as a Program Officer in the Division of Biological Infastructure at the National Science Foundation from Aug 1st, 2015 - July 31st, 2016.
 I will not be in Charlotte but I will maintain email contact through my uncc account.